chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 In your project's `utils` directory, create the following scripts:

-* `compiler.js` — a script to compile the contract into bytecode.
+* `compiler.js` — a script to compile the contract into the bytecode and interface formats.
-* `environment.js` — a script to mount the Tessera nodes for the contract deployment and transactions.
+* `environment.js` — a script to set up the environment with a Web3 instance a Tessera transaction manager instance for the scripts executing the contract deployment and transactions.
-* `helper.js` — a script to create and sign private transactions.
+* `helper.js` — a script to serialize and sign transactions.
-* `jsonRPC.js` — a script to get the block nonce to ensure a public transaction does not overwrite an existing one.
+* `jsonRPC.js` — a script to execute RPC calls to Geth directly.

 #### Create compiler.js

+This script will compile the contract into bytecode and interface formats.

 In your project's `utils` directory, create `compiler.js`: